 Community Realignment Re-Entry Court

-Re-Entry Court was formed in 2013 as a result of Assembly Bill 109, Public Safety Realignment, under which many offenders who would normally be sentenced to prison were instead sentenced to county jail.
-Moderate to high-risk offenders who are accepted are placed on Probation while their State Prison or County Jail Prison (CJP) sentence is suspended pending program completion.
-Each participant must complete Probation’s Adult Day Reporting Center (ADRC) program while also being monitored by the Court.
-Probation officers monitor the clients throughout the duration of the program and prepare weekly reports for the Court.
-Subsequent to graduating from ADRC, participants are eligible for graduation from Re-Entry Court.
-Upon Re-Entry Court graduation, the suspended sentence is removed and the probation period is reduced if clients have paid off victim restitution.
+Community Realignment Re-Entry Court (Re-Entry Court) was formed in 2013 as a result of Assembly Bill 109, Public Safety Realignment, under which many offenders who would normally be sentenced to prison were instead sentenced to county jail.
+Moderate to high-risk offenders who are accepted are placed on probation while their State Prison or County Jail Prison sentence is suspended pending program completion.
+Each participant must complete Probation's Adult Day Reporting Center (ADRC) program while also being monitored by the Superior Court.
+Probation officers supervise the clients throughout the duration of the program and prepare weekly reports for the Superior Court.
+Subsequent to graduating from an ADRC program, participants are eligible for graduation from Re-Entry Court.
+Upon Re-Entry Court graduation, the suspended sentence is removed, and the probation period is reduced if clients have paid off victim restitution.

 Veterans' Treatment Court